Prim1Tive/TlsCipherAuditor/README.md

 - 🟢 Safe ciphers are shown in green
 - 🔴 Unsafe ciphers are shown in red

+## Disclaimer

+**Important Notice**: The cipher classifications (safe/unsafe) in this tool are recommendations based on general security best practices and are not an industry standard.
+The security requirements for your specific use case may vary.
+Always:
+- Consult your organization's security policies
+- Follow relevant compliance requirements (e.g., PCI DSS, HIPAA)
+- Consult with security professionals for production environments

 ## Requirements

 - Python 3.x